-- Swearing in or solemn affirmation of witnesses (witnesses give evidence and are crossexamined under oath) - A short oral introduction on relevant background facts, and facts at issue, given by Counsel for the Promoter (unless the Petitioner(s) object(s)) - Petitioner(s) main arguments (which may be provided in writing, as explained above) - Evidence from any Petitioner(s) witnesses, such as experts on engineering etc: - Petitioner(s) examines own witnesses first.
-Leading questions should be avoided as much as possible - Promoters cross-examine witnesses - Petitioner(s) re-examines on points arising from cross-examination - Evidence from Promoters' witnesses: - Promoters examine own witnesses first.
-Leading questions should be avoided as much as possible - Petitioner(s) cross-examine - Promoters re-examine on points arising from cross-examination - Closing statement of Promoters, if necessary - Closing statement of Petitioner(s), if necessary
+- Swearing in or solemn affirmation of witnesses (witnesses give evidence and are cross-examined under oath) - A short oral introduction on relevant background facts, and facts at issue, given by Counsel for the Promoter (unless the Petitioner(s) object(s)) - Petitioner(s) main arguments (which may be provided in writing, as explained above) - Evidence from any Petitioner(s) witnesses, such as experts on engineering etc: - Petitioner(s) examines own witnesses first.
+Leading questions should be avoided as much as possible - Promoter cross-examines witnesses - Petitioner(s) re-examines witnesses on points arising from cross-examination - Evidence from Promoter's witnesses: - Promoter examines own witnesses first.
+Leading questions should be avoided as much as possible - Petitioners cross-examine witness - Promoter re-examines on points arising from cross-examination - Closing statement by Promoter, if necessary - Closing statement by Petitioner(s), if necessary